OxCGRT/covid-policy-tracker/documentation/codebook.md

 ## Codebook changelog

+- 04 November 2020 v2.5 added C1 expanded definition of '1' and added targeted/general flag to H6 indicator
 - 22 October 2020 v2.4 added H6 Facial Coverings indicator
 - 05 July 2020: v2.3 add better explanation of targeted/general flags in intro
 - 22 May 2020: v2.2 changed description of E1=2 from "replacing more than 50% of lost salary" to "replacing 50% or more of lost salary"